spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/security/security-assurance/observation-management-procedure.html.md

 > Risk Rating = Likelihood x Impact

-An observations risk rating is based on a judgemental assessment of both the Liklihood and Impact of the identified observation by the team member that identified and opened the observation.
+An observation's risk rating is based on a judgemental assessment of both the Likelihood and Impact of the identified observation by the team member that identified and opened the observation.
 Judgemental elements considered may include:

 * frequency of the same control observation
 * if the observation will lead to a material weakness or external audit finding
-* pervasiveness of the observation accross multiple systems
+* pervasiveness of the observation across multiple systems
 * impact to internal and/or external stakeholders
 * expertise to exploit the observation